 Marshfield is a great destination for a family getaway.
 Whether you’re looking for fun, family-friendly events or unique attractions, you’ll discover enjoyable activities for Mom, Dad and the kids right here in central Wisconsin.

 Before your trip, be sure to check our events calendar to see what’s going on in Marshfield.
-We’ve got plenty of fun events for families, including the annual Dairyfest celebration in June and the Central Wisconsin State Fair in August.

 Start your day at Wildwood Park & Zoo, where you’ll see species found throughout North America, including the zoo’s most iconic animals–a pair of twin Kodiak bears.
 The zoo is open year-round and admission is free, but donations are accepted.